advancedresearch/hooo/README.md

 Provability Logic is incompatible with HOOO EP, since Löb's axiom is absurd.
 For proof, see `lob_absurd` in "source/std/modal.hooo".

+You can model Provability Logic in HOOO EP, by using explicit symbols for modality operators.

 # HOOO EP

 "HOOO EP" stands for "Higher Order Operator Overloading Exponential Propositions".

 HOOO EP was first developed in the [Prop](https://github.com/advancedresearch/prop) library, which exploited function pointers in Rust's type system.

+The basic idea of HOOO EP is that function pointers have the types of proofs.
+By calculating with these types, one obtains new proofs.
+Now, in order to do this, you need some special function pointers with types that proves which types of function pointers one can prove.
+These special function pointers are the axioms,
+With other words: Type Theory Magic.

 There are 3 axioms in HOOO EP: